lwmqn/shepherd/README.md

 ```

 ***********************************************
 <a name="API_writeAttrsReq"></a>
 ### qnode.writeAttrsReq(path, attrs[, callback])
 Configure the report settings of a Resource, an Object Instance, or an Object.
-This method can also cancel an observation by assigning the `cancel` property to `true` within `attrs` object.
+This method can also be used to cancel an observation by assigning the `attrs.cancel` to `true`.

 **Note**
-* This API won't start reporting of the notifications, call observe() method if you want to turn the report on.
+* This API **won't start reporting** of the notifications, call observe() method if you want to turn the report on.

 **Arguments:**